TakutoYoshikai/sirius/README.md

 # sirius
-sirius is an encoder/decoder of data
+sirius is a xor encryption program with any file.

 ### Getting Started
 **install**